Ayib2127/tabor-academy/DEPLOYMENT.md

-# Deployment Guide for Tabor Digital Academy
+# Deployment Guide for Tabor Academy

-This guide provides instructions for deploying the Tabor Digital Academy platform to production.
+This guide provides instructions for deploying the Tabor Academy platform to production.

 ## Prerequisites